Spirit EMS record - NewsBreak

 Sidney Municipal Court

 SIDNEY – The following people appeared for sentencing in Sidney Municipal Court during the month of August 2022.
 All sentences include the cost of prosecution:.
-Barbara J. Gregory, 55, of Sidney, was charged with starting and backing vehicles, $136 fine.
-Edward A. Hayes, 49, of Sidney, was charged with...
+Alec M. Steinke, 28, of Troy, was charged with speeding, $135 fine.
+Darla K. Albers, 61, of Anna, was charged with speeding, $135 fine.

 Sidney Daily News